 Step 7: The judgment

-The judge will dissolve your marriage and will lay the orders for the division of assets and parenting duties (who gets custody of children) and decide the resolution of money matters if any.
+The judge will dissolve your marriage and will lay the orders for the division of assets and parenting duties (who gets custody of children) and decide the resolution of additional money matters, if any, such as spousal support or child support.
 A judgment of divorce will be signed by the judge, and you will be legally separated from your spouse.

 What Is A Realistic Timeframe For A Divorce?

-The timeline depends on factors such as money and property conflicts, custody of children, etc. There are some legal formalities involved that may take time.
-For instance, a judge will sign off the final paperwork only after 60 days since you served your spouse.
-The simplest way to speed up the process is to ensure you and your spouse agree to everything.
+The timeline depends on factors such as money and property conflicts, custody of children, and the willingness of the parties to agree.
+The fewer issues in a divorce, the quicker the resolution tends to be.
+However, even in a fully agreed-upon settlement, some legal formalities are involved that may take time.
+For instance, a judge may not be able to legally sign off the final paperwork for 30 days after you served your spouse in some jurisdictions.
+Even so, the simplest way to speed up the process is to ensure you and your spouse agree to everything.

 The divorce process is also quick if your spouse fails to respond to the petition at all, as a default decree can be entered.
-Usually, the judge will speed up the process if the case has been going on for about a year.
 In most cases, the divorce will take a couple of months.
-Only in extreme cases would the process take longer than a year.
+In highly contested cases, the process could take longer than a year.